tier2tickets/Knowledge-Base/content/integration/autotask.rst

    :target: https://docs.tier2tickets.com/_images/autotask-worktype.png

 Worktype does not have an endpoint in the API yet, so customizing this needs to be based on the allocationCodeID.
-This id can be found when editing a work type in the URL.
+This id can be found in the URL when editing the work type.

 .. image:: images/autotask-worktype2.png